 School Board Candidates

-Numerous studies in Arizona and across the country demonstrate the dramatic impact and value of K-12 arts education because of how it improves the academic performance of students, their engagement in their school experience, and their confidence and self-image.
+Numerous studies in Arizona and across the country demonstrate the dramatic impact of K-12 arts education because of how it improves the academic performance of students, engagement in their school experience, and their confidence and self-image.

-Arizona Citizens for the Arts, through its Arts Education Outreach and Advocacy Initiative, is engaged in promoting the value of arts education and seeking ways to expand arts education offerings in our schools.
-In short – we are seeking to close the gap between arts education policy and how it is – or is not – practiced in our schools.
+Arizona Citizens for the Arts, through its Arts Education Outreach and Advocacy Initiative, is committed to promoting the value of arts education and to expanding access and enrollment in arts education offerings in our schools.

 This year, we distributed surveys to all Arizona school board candidates to learn about their attitudes about providing equal and equitable access to arts education to all students in their school district.

 While the response rate was low, we appreciate the many candidates who took the time to complete the survey.
 The results are below, listed by county.

 If you do NOT see your school district and/or candidates listed below, you may contact your local school or your county superintendent of schools for more information about elections your district.